Traumatic brain injuries, also known as TBIs, are brain injuries that are caused by physical force.

 Let us help you fight for the compensation you deserve.

-What Is the Value of a Traumatic Brain Injury in California?
+What Is the Value of a Traumatic Brain or Head Injury in California?

-Like other types of personal injury claims, the value of a traumatic brain injury claim in California will vary between victims.
+Like other types of personal injury claims, the value of a traumatic brain or head injury claim in California will vary between victims.

 There is no average settlement amount because no two claims are exactly alike.